KnowledgeCanvas/knowledge/README.md

 Note that this *must* be run from the `Contents` folder

 ## Viewing main process output after app has been installed

-The only different between this and the above is where the `Contents` folder is located.
+The only difference between this and the above is where the `Contents` folder is located.
 In most cases, you must run the command from `/Applications/Knowledge Canvas.app/Contents`